florianschanda/spark_2014/docs/ug/en/usage_scenarios.rst

   (exponential and trigonometric functions) for maximal portability.
 See :ref:`Semantics of Floating Point Operations`.

+* |GNATprove| treats Ada.Numerics.Elementary_Functions.Sqrt as
+  specified by the Ada RM (i.e. only assumes the result is non-negative, and square roots of zero and one are zero and one, respectively).
+Some runtimes (such as the default one for x86_64) implement IEEE 754 square root; the |GNATprove| switch ``--assume-ieee`` can be used to assume precise square root results.

 Additionally, |GNATprove| can detect all occurrences of specific portability issues in |SPARK| code (that is, parts of the program for which ``SPARK_Mode=On`` is specified, see section on :ref:`Identifying SPARK Code`)